PandasThumb/pandasthumb.github.io/_posts/2021/2021-12-09-Matzke-Huxley-comments.md

 Western’s legacy, sadly, will be as the public higher education institution to elevate creationist disinformation from the darkest fringe corners of American thought, giving it the legitimacy they’ve long sought.

-Huxley’s legacy is that common decent applies to humans, and scientific justification for the oneness - and equality - of all humanity.
+Huxley’s legacy is that common descent applies to humans, and scientific justification for the oneness - and equality - of all humanity.

 Our legacy will be advancing the creationist wedge strategy to undermine science, and how we fell into that trap.
 We commend the Committee for removing – if not actually acknowledging – the most scurrilous accusations in the Task Force Report.
 Yet it still includes fringe claims that Huxley held hierarchal views of race, derived from a Lyndon LaRouche operative, Discovery Institute author, and creationist historian.
 This despite abundant evidence of Huxley’s moral journey from typical Victorian to radical anti-racist, where he rejected such physical hierarchies, arguing instead that they were culturally imposed and enforced--often violently--by an oppressive society.
 Is that not an early description of what we now call systemic racism?